 Raquel Salas Rivera is the 2018-19 Poet Laureate of Philadelphia.
+They are the first recipient of the Ambroggio Prize from the Academy of American Poets for their dual-language book x/ex/exis.
 Their work has appeared in journals such as the The Journal of the Institute of Puerto Rican Culture (Revista del Instituto de Cultura Puertorriqueña), Apogee, and McSweeney’s.
 They are the author of six chapbooks as well as four full-length poetry books.
-From 2016-2018, they were Co-editor of The Wanderer and are currently the Co-editor of Puerto Rico en mi corazón, a collection of bilingual broadsides of contemporary Puerto Rican poets.
-This summer, they spent countless hours alongside Raena Shirali, Kirwyn Sutherland, and Ashley Davis organizing a festival with a poc-lineup called We (Too) Are Philly, inspired by Langston Hughes’ poem, “I, Too.”
+From 2016-2018, they were co-editor of The Wanderer and co-editor of Puerto Rico en mi corazón, a collection of bilingual broadsides of contemporary Puerto Rican poets.
+This summer, they spent countless hours alongside Raena Shirali, Kirwyn Sutherland, and Ashley Davis organizing a festival called We (Too) Are Philly, inspired by Langston Hughes’ poem, “I, Too.”
 They love and live for Puerto Rico, Philadelphia, and a world free of white supremacy.